StellaDaniele/Software-engineering/README.md

 |                                   |      |      |      |      |      |TOTAL|  208 |

 The table above contains the data from the log, so it isn't 100% accurate since David and Alessio sometimes forgot to compile it.
 In any case, it somewhat gives an idea of the general distribution.

+Alessio wrote all the documents but the D4 in LaTeX, starting from a shared Google Docs file in which everybody wrote their part.
+David wrote the D4 in LaTeX.